atarola/pyjojo/README.md

       -h, --help            show this help message and exit -d, --debug           Start the application in debugging mode.
-      --dir=DIRECTORY       Base directory to parse the scripts out of -p PORT, --port=PORT  Set the port to listen to on startup.
+      --dir=DIRECTORY       Base directory to parse the scripts out of --force-json          Treats all calls as if they sent the 'Content-Type: application/json' header.
+May produce unexpected results
+      -p PORT, --port=PORT  Set the port to listen to on startup.
       -a ADDRESS, --address=ADDRESS
                             Set the address to listen to on startup.
 Can be a